bernhardw/learn-angular/README.md

 ---

 ### Information
+This is a work in progress.
 Please help keep this collection up-to-date and commit any additions you find.